-Sunglasses style and function can vary widely.
+Style and function can vary widely.
 Here is an overview of a few of the most common sunglasses on the market.

 Sunglasses for sports enthusiasts and active wearers often prioritize function over high fashion.
 But don’t be fooled into thinking that they’ll always look bulky or awkward.
 Some of the best sports sunglasses are also sleek and modern, giving the wearer a noticeable pep in their step as they take on extreme situations.

 Sports sunglasses can be tailored for specific situations.
-The most notable of these are aviator-style sunglasses, which are generally larger, have good UV protection, and a durable metal frame.
+The most notable of these are aviator-style sunglasses, which are generally larger, have good UV protection, and have a durable metal frame.
 Wraparound sports sunglasses can also be great for those who expect to be jostled or moving a lot.

 These sunglasses are made for those who want to express their own style.
 They tend to be a bit bolder than other types of sunglasses, with extra details like embellishments, colors, or gradient lenses.
 They can still be highly functional with things like polarization and great UV protection to protect your eyes.

 Even prescription glasses wearers can enjoy a great pair of sunglasses.
 If you wear contact lenses, you can sport any regular pair of sunglasses.
 If not, look for a pair of sunglasses that can be customized to fit your prescription.
 You can also talk to your local eye doctor to see if they can change out the lenses on an existing pair of sunglasses.
-These tend to be more expensive, but well worth the cost for great vision.
+These tend to be more expensive but well worth the cost for great vision.

 Some sunglasses are just made to be fun.
 These can be themed sunglasses, pairs made of unique materials like wood, or ones in wacky colors.
 Novelty sunglasses may not always come with the same eye protection features, such as polarization or a high UV rating, but tend to be more affordable.
 Novelty sunglasses can be available in a range of styles and price points.

-Why Choose American Made Sunglasses?
+Why Choose American-Made Sunglasses?

-There are plenty of cheap sunglasses available everywhere from your local supermarket to the gas station on the corner.
+There are plenty of cheap sunglasses available everywhere, from your local supermarket to the gas station on the corner.
 But sticking with these products often means that your purchasing power goes to a company that relies on cheap labor available in areas that do not have good environmental or worker protection standards.

-Buying American made sunglasses may be more expensive (although not always), but supports local businesses and local workers.
+Buying American-made sunglasses may be more expensive (although not always), but supports local businesses and local workers.
 Keeping your dollars in the American economy ensures that the demand for jobs remains high.
-It can also cut down on the environmental impact of your purchase, since the glasses themselves do not need to travel as far to get to you, the consumer.
+It can also cut down on the environmental impact of your purchase since the glasses themselves do not need to travel as far to get to you, the consumer.

 Considerations When Choosing a New Pair of Sunglasses